HomeTroubleshootingHow to Disable Driver Signature Enforcement on Windows 11/10?

 Step 1.
 Open an administrative Command Prompt window.

 Step 2.
-Now, type the following command and hit Enter from the keyboard:-
+Now, type the following command and hit Enter on the keyboard:-

 bcdedit /set testsigning on

 Step 3.
 Now, restart your computer to enter test mode.
 You will see a “Test Mode” watermark in the bottom right corner of your computer screen.
-This indicates no restriction for installing unsigned or not verified drivers.
+This indicates no restriction for installing unsigned or unverified drivers.

 To exit from the test mode, issue the following command in the elevated Command Prompt window:-